 - 4 ounces marshmallow fluff (about 1/2 of a jar)

 - Set the oven to 350F

 - Grind the graham crackers in a food processor until finely ground.
+It helps to break them apart as you add them to the machine.
 Process until the mixture is very finely pulverized, with no lumps.

 - Mix the cracker meal with the flour and salt and set aside.